-The Rosetta spacecraft, currently orbiting Comet 67P/Churyumov–Gerasimenko, spotted 120 bright, reflective spots on the surface of the comet that were at least a few meters (about 6 feet) in size.
+The Rosetta spacecraft, currently orbiting Comet 67P/Churyumov–Gerasimenko, spotted 120 bright, reflective spots on the surface of the comet that were at least a couple of meters (about 6 feet) in size.
 While their composition is still being examined, the spots tend to appear in areas that are shaded by the sun, scientists noted.
-The researchers also note that there have been no significant changes to the spots after a month of observations.
+The researchers also noted that there have been no significant changes to the spots after a month of observations.

-"Water ice is the most plausible explanation for the occurrence and properties of these features," said Antoine Pommerol, a physicist at the University of Bern, in a statement. [ Photos: Europe's Rosetta Comet Mission in Pictures ]
+"Water ice is the most plausible explanation for the occurrence and properties of these features," Antoine Pommerol, a physicist at the University of Bern and the lead author of a study analyzing the spots, said in a statement.
+[Photos: Europe's Rosetta Comet Mission in Pictures]

 The spots are up to 10 times brighter than the average surface brightness of the comet, as measured by Rosetta.
 Sometimes they appear together, particularly when they are at the bottom of cliffs.
 The research team speculates this is because the cliff wall recently eroded or collapsed, revealing material below the dusty surface.